variantstudios/greeleydowntown.com/_business_incentives/federal-historic-preservation-tax-credit.md

 * The 10% tax credit is available for the rehabilitation of non-historic buildings placed in service before 1936.
 The building must be rehabilitated for non-residential use.&nbsp;
 * Tax Benefits for Historic Preservation Easements

-For more information, visit: [https://www.nps.gov/tps/tax-incentives.ht](https://www.nps.gov/tps/tax-incentives.ht)[m](https://www.nps.gov/tps/tax-incentives.htm)
+For more information, visit: [https://www.nps.gov/tps/tax-incentives.htm](https://www.nps.gov/tps/tax-incentives.htm)

-&nbsp;